shakeel-faiz/FF/11Nov-10/05-ink-pentone.md

 ## What is an INK file?

-The ".ink" file format is associated with Pantone, a well-known company in the field of color matching and printing.
-A Pantone Reference File in the ".ink" format typically contains information about Pantone ink colors.
-These files are used in the printing industry to ensure accurate color reproduction and consistency.
+The ".ink" file format is associated with **Pantone**, a well-known company in field of color matching and printing.
+A **Pantone Reference File** in the ".ink" format typically contains information about Pantone ink colors; these files are used in printing industry to ensure accurate color reproduction and consistency.

-Pantone is known for its Pantone Matching System (PMS), which is a standardized color reproduction system widely used in various industries, including graphic design, printing, and manufacturing.
-The PMS provides a set of ink colors, each identified by a specific code, such as "PMS 185" for a specific shade of red.
+Pantone is known for its **Pantone Matching System (PMS)**, which is standardized color reproduction system widely used in various industries including graphic design, printing and manufacturing; the PMS provides set of ink colors, each identified by specific code such as "PMS 185" for specific shade of red.

 ## What INK file contains?